oliverjakobs/toolbox/README.md

 # Toolbox

-A collection of tools and utilities written in C99.
+A collection of single-header tools and utilities written in C99.

 | library | description | version
 |---------|-------------|---------------